Bermuda Bolsters Insurtech Industry Momentum at ITC Vegas 2025

 News provided byBermuda Business Development Agency

-LAS VEGAS, Oct.
-31, 2025 /PRNewswire/ -- A contingent of public and private sector leaders from Bermuda attended ITC Vegas 2025 this month, the world's largest gathering for those passionate about driving innovation in insurance through technology.
-The group's participation in the annual event showcased the jurisdiction's ongoing leadership in innovation and regulatory excellence in the insurtech space, with industry roots reaching back decades into Bermuda's well-known legacy insurance sector.
+LAS VEGAS, Nov.
+3, 2025 /PRNewswire/ -- A contingent of public and private sector leaders from Bermuda recently attended ITC Vegas 2025, the world's largest gathering for those passionate about driving innovation in insurance through technology.
+The group's participation in the annual event showcased the jurisdiction's ongoing leadership in innovation and regulatory excellence in the Insurtech space, with industry roots reaching back decades into Bermuda's well-known legacy insurance sector.

-During its fourth year leading the contingent's attendance at the conference, the Bermuda Business Development Agency (BDA) was joined by key public- and private-sector collaborators in the Bermuda insurtech industry, including the Bermuda Monetary Authority (BMA), Meanwhile, CatX, Cactus and OnRe.
+During its fourth year leading the contingent's attendance at the conference, the Bermuda Business Development Agency (BDA) was joined by key public and private-sector collaborators in the Bermuda Insurtech industry, including the Bermuda Monetary Authority (Authority or BMA), Meanwhile, CatX, Cactus and OnRe.

 "It was a great year for connecting with leaders in the global insurance and technology fields, to hear about the latest trends, and find ways to attract additional investments to our jurisdiction," said David Parker, Head of Business Development at the BDA.
 "As the world continues to adapt from legacy insurance approaches, moving toward a more digital world, our forward-looking and flexible regulatory sandbox environment allows us to stay one step ahead and create a welcoming home for further growth in the space."

-Tiffany Austin of the Bermuda Monetary Authority (BMA) participated in the panel "Reimagining Usage-Based Insurance with Scalable Telematics Data Platform" at the event, joining regulators from New York, New Mexico, and the Cayman Islands to discuss frameworks for artificial intelligence (AI) and sandbox innovation programmes.
+Tiffany Austin, Assistant Director, FinTech, BMA, participated in the panel, "Regulators Forum: Global Insights for a Changing Market" at the event, joining regulators from Connecticut, New Mexico, and the Cayman Islands to discuss frameworks for artificial intelligence (AI) and sandbox innovation programmes.
 Sharing insights into the unique structure of the BMA's Sandbox, Tiffany highlighted how Bermuda's environment fosters responsible experimentation and organic growth in emerging technologies, positioning the island as a leader in balanced, forward-looking regulation.

 Bermuda's private sector companies also had a strong showing of growth at ITC Vegas this year.
 Meanwhile announced an $82 million capital raise during the conference, signalling investor confidence in Bermuda's growing insurtech ecosystem.
 CatX and Cactus, which announced their merger just before the event, also attended to highlight their new partnership and meet with potential collaborators across the global risk-transfer technology market.